Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 Implantation of the embryo can occur up to 72 hours after embryo transfer.
 Post-transfer instructions vary from clinic to clinic.
 While standard protocol used to be to recommend bed rest, this is no longer the case.

-The experts at CNY suggests patients resume their normal routines, but are restricted from strenuous exercise, sex, or taking baths.
 We recommend going home, relaxing, and getting a good night’s sleep.
 Maintain a positive outlook, find ways to relax and connect with your partner during the dreaded “two-week wait” between transfer and pregnancy test.
 Try not to get too caught up in do/don’t lists.
-Focus on you and doing the things you like.
+Focus on yourself and do the things you enjoy.

 - Remember that women get pregnant all the time without changing their activities.